symfony-cmf/symfony-cmf-docs/bundles/seo/error_pages.rst

 Displaying Relevant Pages in Error Pages
 ========================================

-.. versionadded:: 1.2
-    The ``SuggestionProviderController`` was introduced in SeoBundle 1.2.

 You don't want to lose visitors when no content is found.
 Instead of showing a generic 404 error page, the SEO bundle provides the means to show potentially relevant links to help the user find something useful.